AlibabaCloudDocs/alikafka/intl.en-US/User guide/Connectors/Create a connector/Create a MaxCompute sink connector.md

 ## Procedure

-To synchronize data from a source topic of a Message Queue for Apache Kafka instance to a MaxCompute table by using a MaxCompute sink connector, perform the following operations:
+To synchronize data from a data source topic of a Message Queue for Apache Kafka instance to a MaxCompute table by using a MaxCompute sink connector, perform the following steps:

 1. Grant Message Queue for Apache Kafka the permissions to access MaxCompute.
     -   [Create a RAM role](#section_e02_70i_3jg)